Learn Programming in these Simple steps

 Know The Why?

-Take a few minutes (or a day) to think about the reasons—the real reasons—why you want to learn a programming language.
-Be honest with yourself.
 Are you trying to learn the barest minimum to score a promotion?
 Are you looking to make a big career change?
 Do you want to create the next greatest app?

 Your answer can help determine which programming language(s) you should master, as well as what sort of commitment (in time and money) your goal may require.